nishutiwari7/ODIN-2/DEPLOYMENT.md

 3. Verify that your database is properly configured
 4. Check that your frontend is correctly pointing to your backend API
 5. If you need to use packages that require compilation (like `psycopg2`), use pre-compiled versions (like `psycopg2-binary`) instead
+6. For Selenium issues:
+   - Ensure Chrome and ChromeDriver are properly installed
+   - Check that the paths in the environment variables (`CHROME_BIN` and `CHROMEDRIVER_PATH`) are correct
+   - Try running with the `--no-sandbox` and `--disable-dev-shm-usage` options

 For more information, refer to the Railway and Vercel documentation.